-Join Taz Tally for an in-depth discussion in this video Target-based adjustments by the numbers, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Target-based adjustments by the numbers, part of Adobe Camera Raw: Color Correction.

 - In our previous exercise, we did a quick and dirty version…of the target based color correction,…and it worked pretty well.…But if you'd like to be a little bit more accurate,…we can do it numerically using Curves,…and that's what we'll do here.…So let's go ahead and launch these three files,…we'll do it Open in Camera Raw,…and then we'll select our first image…that contains the target.…And just a quick review that obviously we have both…tone and color challenges here, a huge red-green color cast,…which is why we have the yellow.…And remember previously we just took…our neutralization eyedropper tool,…you know, and clicked on the midtone…to accomplish our correction for the color,…and then dragged the Whites over…to do the overall tone correction.…